europeana/Labs/api/record.md

 #### EDM Place

-EDM Place.
-An "extent in space, in particular on the surface of the earth, in the pure sense of physics: independent from temporal phenomena and matter" (CIDOC CRM).
+An EDM Place object - "extent in space, in particular on the surface of the earth, in the pure sense of physics: independent from temporal phenomena and matter" (CIDOC CRM).

 | Field | Qualified Name | Datatype | Description |
 |:-------------|:-------------|:-----|:-----|